yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 draft: false
 ---

-Recently, I found a very interesting open-source project called mosdns, which is regarded as the _next generation DNS resolver_ from the user's perspective.
-[Mosdns](https://github.com/IrineSistiana/mosdns) is written in [Golang](https://go.dev/), leveraging its native concurrecny capability, in which it can massively reduce the overheads when it comes to resolve domains in the context of latency and efficiency.
-In this post, we will unvein the mysterey of DNS Resolver, explore what this project can offer, and make our self-hosted DNS resolver much stronger and more secure.
+Recently, I found a very interesting open-source project called mosdns, which is regarded as the _next-generation DNS resolver_ from the user's perspective.
+[Mosdns](https://github.com/IrineSistiana/mosdns) is written in [Golang](https://go.dev/), leveraging its native concurrency capability, in which it can massively reduce the overheads when it comes to resolving domains in the context of latency and efficiency.
+In this post, we will unveil the mystery of DNS Resolver, explore what this project can offer, and make our self-hosted DNS resolver much stronger and more secure.

 For more details, please check out their [GitHub Repository](https://github.com/IrineSistiana/mosdns)